NAC logo

 There is no entry fee payable for league meetings

-Scottish Young Athletes League
+Scottish Youth Development League

 Only two athletes can represent the club in each event and are classed as A and B string competitors